shipshapecode/website-nuxt/content/blog/posts/2022-07-01-accessibility-basics.md

 Lighhouse will let you know about sections of your website that pass/fail color contrast.
 You can quickly determine at what colors and sizes of text have enough contrast with their background color by using contrast checkers like [WCAG Color contrast checker](https://chrome.google.com/webstore/detail/wcag-color-contrast-check/plnahcmalebffmaghcpcmpaciebdhgdf?hl=en) or [Colour Contrast Checker](https://chrome.google.com/webstore/detail/colour-contrast-checker/nmmjeclfkgjdomacpcflgdkgpphpmnfe?hl=en-GB).

-Your primary text should have enough contrast to be readable by folks with different types of colorblindness.
+Your primary text should have enough contrast to be readable by folks with different types of color blindness.
 Additional text states like `hover` or `active` don’t necessarily need to pass the contrast test as long as you have other cues that someone is over a link for example (i.e.: by using semantic html 😉).

 ### HeadingsMap Browser Extension